-To automatically fetch the tempo for songs you import, just enable the plugin by putting echonest\tempo on your config file's plugins line (see Plugins), along with adding your EchoNest API key to your ~/.beetsconfig.
+To automatically fetch the tempo for songs you import, just enable the plugin by putting echonest_tempo on your config file's plugins line (see Plugins).
 When importing new files, beets will now fetch the tempo for files that don't already have them.
 The bpm field will be stored in the beets database.
-If the import\write config option is on, then the tempo will also be written to the files' tags.
+If the import.write config option is on, then the tempo will also be written to the files' tags.